njrogie/fishtank-monitor/README.md

 - The API key can be anything you want, I'd recommend you make it a little complicated.
 When testing, place the key in /app/key unless you alter it otherwise.
 - More to come...

+## Special Thanks
+- Thanks to my wife and her passion to take care of so many cool interesting animals
+- Thanks to Bunsenlabs; I did all development on a tiny little laptop I loaded their Debian distrubtion onto.
+It's very smooth and perfect for development.